purpleclay/gpg-import/README.md

 ## Features

 - Configures local git config (`.git/config`) within a detected repository, syncing committer details and enabling GPG signing of commits, tags, and pushes.
+Can be skipped with the `GPG_SKIP_GIT=true` environment variable.

 ## Install